-Report phantom stock if the value of the phantom stock was note than \$1,000 at the end of the reporting period or if your spouse received more than \$1,000 in income during the reporting period.
+Report phantom stock if the value of the phantom stock was more than \$1,000 at the end of the reporting period or if your spouse received more than \$1,000 in income during the reporting period.

-Description: Provide the name of the employer, write "p'nantom stock," and indicate whether the phantom stock is vested.
-In addition for privately held business, describe the line of business, unless you have already provided this information in another entry.
+Description: Provide the name of the employer, write "phantom stock," and indicate whether the phantom stock is vested.
+In addition, for a privately held business, describe the line of business, unless you have already provided this information in another entry.

-Value: Report the value of the ph. tor stock by selecting the appropriate category.
+Value: Report the value of the phantom stock by selecting the appropriate category.

-Income Type: Write "ca, h p. vment" to describe cash income.
+Income Type: Write "cash payment" to describe cash income.

-Income Amount: Cylec' the 'None (or less than \$201)" category if your spouse has not received any cash in the "Do not complete this field if your spouse has received income because writing "cash payment" in the "Income Type" field is sufficient.
+Income Amount: Select the "None (or less than \$201)" category if your spouse has not received any cash income.
+Do not complete this field if your spouse has received income because writing "cash payment" in the "Income Type" field is sufficient.